dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-engineering-dialogue.md

 now SpaceX.
 We quickly realized that we had to build an alternative network stack from the ground up, as grandiose as that sounds.

-It started with mesh-networked routers that sell internet access for sats, and culminated in a new way to build self-organizing ad-hoc networks.
+It started with [mesh-networked routers that sell internet access for sats], and culminated in a new way to build self-organizing ad-hoc networks.
 Networks that work independently of the underlying transport layer, whether it be ethernet cables, Bluetooth, LORA, Tor, direct WiFi, or even sound waves.
 Without relying on IP addresses, DNS authorities, or any other entity that might be able to rug-pull you.
 Device to device, self-organizing, peer-to-peer.
 As it should be.

-While FIPS is still in its early days, it is amazing to see that something that was a crazy idea just a couple months ago is now live, with nodes and enthusiasts all around the globe.
-And the same goes for Zapstore, and Blossom, and Nsite, and Napplets, and many other things that were born out of dialogue with the right people at the right time.
+While [FIPS] is still in its early days, it is amazing to see that something that was a crazy idea just a couple months ago is now live, with nodes and enthusiasts all around the globe.
+And the same goes for [Zapstore], and [Blossom], and [Nsite], and [Napplets], and many other things that were born out of dialogue with the right people at the right time.

 So, what's our secret?
 Dialogue.
 That's the secret.
 The whole program is engineered to maximize dialogue, to get people out of their shell, to get everyone not only into the same room, but into the same mode, on the same journey.
-We do Demo Days because it's easier to talk about an idea if it is material, if it exists in the world, if there's a prototype that you can play around with, even hold in your hand.
-We have Beefsteak-style barbecues because it is a wonderful format to have free-flowing conversations about what we worked on this week.
+We do [Demo Days] because it's easier to talk about an idea if it is material, if it exists in the world, if there's a prototype that you can play around with, even hold in your hand.
+We have [Beefsteak-style] barbecues because it is a wonderful format to have free-flowing conversations about what we worked on this week.
 No sitting in a restaurant, but standing in small, fluid groups that automatically and organically assemble and disassemble.
-We go on walks for the same reason: it's incredibly easy to talk to people on a walk, to have a flowing conversation, to have a proper dialogue in the Dia-Logos sense.
+We go on [walks] for the same reason: it's incredibly easy to talk to people on a walk, to have a flowing conversation, to have a proper dialogue in the Dia-Logos sense.
 To talk about something without an agenda, without a goal in mind, letting the conversation - the Logos - take you where it may.
 We provide some structure at